Kevin McClory: 1960s

-Bryce was a close friend of Ian Fleming.
 In 1958 Fleming approached McClory to produce the first Bond film.
 McClory rejected all of Fleming's books but felt that the character James Bond could be adapted for the screen.
-McClory, Bryce, Fleming and Jack Whittingham developed the new James Bond character through a number of treatments and screenplays.
-McClory, Fleming and Bryce settled on the screenplay Longitude 78 West (later renamed Thunderball) and went into pre-production.
-Fleming had assigned his interest in the film to McClory and Bryce's company Xanadu and would make no more money from the project.
-He conspired with Bryce to force McClory out of the film, denying that McClory had any legal interest in the screenplays and treatments that had been written during their collaboration.
-Later and without permission, Fleming novelised the draft screenplay Thunderball, his ninth novel, in 1961, which initially did not credit McClory or Whittingham.
-The two engaged libel lawyer Peter Carter-Ruck and sued, and the case opened to the High Court in London on 20 November 1963.
+McClory, Bryce, Fleming and Jack Whittingham developed the character through a number of treatments and screenplays.
+McClory, Fleming and Bryce settled on a screenplay, Longitude 78 West (later renamed Thunderball), and went into pre-production.
+Fleming novelised the draft screenplay as his ninth novel,Thunderball, in 1961 and initially did not credit McClory or Whittingham.
+McClory and Whittingham engaged libel lawyer Peter Carter-Ruck and sued Fleming shortly after the 1961 publication of the Thunderball novel, claiming he based it upon the screenplay the trio had earlier written.

-After nine days, the case was settled.
-Fleming paid McClory damages of £35,000 and his court costs of £52,000, and future versions of the novel were credited as "based on a screen treatment by Kevin McClory, Jack Whittingham, and Ian Fleming" – in that order.
-Fleming and Bryce conveyed to McClory any rights they held in the screenplays and treatments that McClory, Whittingham and Fleming had written during their collaboration.
-Fleming conveyed to McClory the worldwide film rights in the novel Thunderball.
+The trial opened in the High Court in London on 20 November 1963.
+After nine days, the case was settled out of court.
+Fleming paid McClory damages of £35,000 and McClory's court costs of £52,000, and future versions of the novel were credited as "based on a screen treatment by Kevin McClory, Jack Whittingham, and Ian Fleming" – in that order.
+Fleming conveyed to McClory the worldwide film rights to the novel Thunderball and McClory retained certain screen rights to the novel's story, plot, and characters.
 Harry Saltzman's and Albert R. Broccoli's production company Eon Productions later made a deal with McClory for Thunderball to be made into a film in 1965, with McClory producing.
 Under the deal, Eon licensed McClory's rights for a period of ten years and in return they assigned to McClory any rights they had in the scripts and treatments.
 McClory made an uncredited cameo in the film.
+By then, Bond was a box-office success, and series producers Broccoli and Saltzman feared a rival McClory film beyond their control; they agreed to McClory's producer's credit of a cinematic Thunderball, with them as executive producers.

 In 1968 McClory announced plans to make a film about Irish revolutionary leader Michael Collins, to star Richard Harris.
 The film was to have been shot at Ardmore Studios in 1969 but was never made.